People who provide health care

 - A pediatrician.
 This is a doctor who cares for children and teens.
 Some pediatricians have special training in reproductive health issues like problems with periods, but not all do.

-- A family practitioner or general practitioner.
-This is a doctor who does not focus on a specific medical specialty, but instead covers various medical areas in patients of all ages.
+- A family practitioner.
+This is a doctor who does not focus on a specific medical specialty but works on various medical areas in patients of all ages.

 - An adolescent specialist.
 This type of doctor specializes in caring for teenagers.
-Many adolescent medicine doctors can take care of your reproductive health in addition to your general health.
+Most adolescent medicine doctors take care of reproductive health in addition to general health.

 - A certified nurse midwife.
 This is a nurse who is trained to care for the general and gynecological health of women and their babies.